DenisRomanovsky/grinteq_test_task/README.md

 * Clients receive stale data during the cache update.
 * Clients receive stale data till the next cache invalidation in case of erroneous response from the social networks.

-*Rails will skip nil caching only on some of cache driver implementations.
+*Rails will skip nil caching only on some of cache driver implementations, like Memcached.

-##Tests
+## Tests

 Run rspec to check the code.

 ## What can be improved
-* Store cache in redis
+* Store cache in redis or Memcached.
 * Move the requests to Social Networks to a background job to fix the first slow response when cache is invalidated.
 * A backgorund job may utilise threads to make cache updates faster.
-* Add a retry logic to fix erroneous
+* Add a retry logic to fix erroneous responses.